 Efficacy and Safety

-Heard this in the media before?
+Hear these in the media a lot?
 Yawn… Exactly what ‘alternative therapy’ this referring to, it often fails to say?!
 Homeopathy, Massage Therapy, Reiki, Aromatherapy, Herbal Medicine, Nutrition?
 My bone of contention is that ‘Natural Therapies’ are often lumped together and branded with the same old generalisations and warnings; however the reality is that each therapy is unique and entirely different from another and so naturally, each has a totally different risk/evidence profile.
 Generalisations like this do not help!

 If you really want to generalise, it has to be said that on the whole (especially when under professional guidance), natural therapies have a fantastic safety rating – in fact much safer than most drugs on the market!
 Now that is not to say there won’t be adverse effects, but these are relatively rare.
 In this section I’ve included some possible safety issues that may arise and some tips to consider when using natural therapies.
 However, to put your mind at ease, remember that a qualified naturopath/nutritionist/herbalist etc… is trained to work within their scope of practice and they will generally consider all risks when devising a treatment plan.
 This expertise is what you pay for!
 Anyway, here are some pointers: